Manchester United ownership: Glazer family open to selling the club

 One analyst said the timing suggested some investors believed the value of top clubs could be approaching its peak, especially against a backdrop of tough global economic forecasts for the coming years.

-United's announcement is also likely to be made during a World Cup fuelled by Gulf petrodollars, underlining the shifting financing of the global football industry.
+United's announcement has also been made during a World Cup fuelled by Gulf petrodollars, underlining the shifting financing of the global football industry.

 Sky Sports News reporter Ben Ransom: